enthought/mayavi/docs/source/mayavi/auto/mlab_other_functions.rst

         text(x, y, text, ...)

     x, and y are the position of the origin of the text on the 2D projection of the figure.
+If a z keyword argument is given, the text is positionned in 3D, in figure coordinnates.

     **Keyword arguments:**